lucasdiedrich/ojs/README.md

    | You can see the name of all your containers with `docker ps -a`.
 The ones related with OJS will be something like `ojs_app_journalname`. |
    | Use grep to filter as follows: `$ docker ps -a | grep ojs_app` |

 Before the upgrade you will like to [diff](https://linux.die.net/man/1/diff) your `config.inc.php` with the version of the new OJS version to learn about new configuration variables.
-Be specialy carefully with the charsets.
+Be specially carefully with the charsets.

 ## Apache2